-ABOUT OPTOMETRY MALPRACTICE
+OPTOMETRY MALPRACTICE INDIANA

 Optometry injuries or conditions causing vision loss can be scary for patients suddenly and unexpectedly experiencing a deficiency in one of their five senses.
 Optometrists must undergo a rigorous optometric doctoral program to practice in the field, but mistakes can and do happen.
 While negligence and optometry malpractice examples are less frequent than in other areas of healthcare, patients experiencing adverse effects from eye injuries or conditions, combined with an act of negligence or malpractice, can be left with a permanent decline in vision and many questions about their options in pursuing an optometry malpractice case.

 According to the National Practitioner Data Bank (NPDB), there have been between approximately 100 and 250 combined instances of medical malpractice and adverse action reports filed against optometrists each year since 2000.
-Proving optometric negligence and medical malpractice can be a difficult threshold to meet, and patients should consult with experienced eye injury lawyers as soon as possible to explore their circumstances and full legal options.
+Proving optometric negligence and medical malpractice in Indiana can be a difficult threshold to meet, and patients should consult with experienced Indiana eye injury lawyers as soon as possible to explore their circumstances and full legal options.

 The Most Common Causes of Optometry Malpractice